Methods and Features

 These can be used any where within your specs:

-- executes code on the clientisomorphic
+- executes code on the client

-- specifies a block of code to be executed before the first call tomount
+- specifies a block of code to be executed before the first call to mount

-- insert some html into a pageclient_options
+- insert some html into a page

-- allows options to be specified globallyrun_on_client
+- allows options to be specified globally

-- same ason_client
+- same as on_client

-but no value is returnedreload_page
+but no value is returned

-- resets the page environmentadd_class
+- resets the page environment

-- adds a CSS classsize_window
+- adds a CSS class

 - returns any ActiveModel attributes loaded on the client